Online Matching in Geometric Random Graphs: Maximum Matching in one-dimensional Random Geometric Graphs

 The same holds from $\mathcal{V}$.

-To compute the size of the maximum matching in a given graph, we introduce a modified version of Algorithm \leftfirst, that generates the graph together with the matching.
+To compute the size of the maximum matching in a given graph, we introduce a modified version of Algorithm \leftfirst, that generates the graph together with the matching constructed by algorithm \leftfirst.
 Algorithm \leftfirstgenerative\ (Algorithm \ref{alg:leftfirstgenerative}) proceeds as follows.
-The positions of the first points in $\mathcal{U}$ and $\mathcal{V}$ are drawn independently from two exponential distributions of parameter $N$.
-At iteration $t$, note $u_{x(t)}$ and $v_{x(t)}$ the position of the last generated points in $\mathcal{U}$ and $\mathcal{V}$ respectively.
+The positions of the first points in $\mathcal{U}$ and $\mathcal{V}$ are drawn independently from two exponential distributions of parameter $n$.
+At iteration $t$, denote $u_{i(t)}$ and $v_{j(t)}$ the position of the last generated points in $\mathcal{U}$ and $\mathcal{V}$ respectively.
 Define the potential function

-Until all the points on one side have been drawn, the following operations are iteratively performed: \begin{itemize} \item if $|\psi(t)|<\frac{c}{N}$, edge $(u_{x(t)}, v_{x(t)})$ is added to the matching and the next points on both sides of the graph are generated, \item if $\psi(t)>c$, the next point in $\mathcal{V}^N$ is generated, \item if $\psi(t)<-c$, the next point in $\mathcal{U}^N$ is generated. \end{itemize}
+Until all the points on one side have been drawn, the following operations are iteratively performed: \begin{itemize} \item if $|\psi(t)|<c$, edge $(u_{i(t)}, v_{j(t)})$ is added to the matching and the next points on both sides of the graph are generated, \item if $\psi(t)>c$, the next point in $\mathcal{V}$ is generated, \item if $\psi(t)<-c$, the next point in $\mathcal{U}$ is generated. \end{itemize}

-Let $\tau_N$ be number of iterations in Algorithm \leftfirstgenerative\ run with input parameter $N$.
-When $|\psi(t)|\leq c$, $2$ vertices are matched, and when $|\psi(t)> c|$, $1$ vertex is left unmatched, so the fraction of matched vertices is given by the following formula:

-The potential function $\psi(t)$ is a Markov chain with the following transition probability:
+The potential function $\psi(t)$ is a Markov chain with the following evolution:

-with $x_t$ and $y_t$ independent exponential random variables of parameter N. The rest of the proof consists in studying this random walk, its stationary distribution, and its convergence.
+with $\text{Laplace}(0,\frac{1}{n})$ the distribution of the difference between two exponential variables of parameter $n$.
+Let us now study this random walk.